virtualritz/nsi-docs/docs/interface.rst

    #define NSI_VERSION 1

-The ``NSI_VERSION`` macro exists in case there is a need at some point to break source compatibility of the c interface.
+The ``NSI_VERSION`` macro exists in case there is a need at some point to break source compatibility of the C interface.

 .. code-block:: c